Concerto Competition Guidelines

 Contestants should prepare a single movement from a concerto, aria from an opera or oratorio, or other standard solo with orchestral accompaniment.
 Orchestral scores and parts must be readily available through standard commercial sources, and free from performance restrictions.
 (If you have any questions about the suitability of your contest repertoire, contact us about it before entering the contest.
 Failure to meet these criteria is grounds for disqualification, and the entry fee is non-refundable.)
 Please note that “Broadway” or “Pops” selections do not generally meet the above guidelines.
 Musical selections are ineligible if they have won in ANY category, in the last 2 years of the competition.
 Movements of works not on the ineligible list may be performed.
 Please review the list of winners and corresponding pieces or the list of ineligible pieces for 2018 BEFORE submitting your entry form.

 Each contestant should perform the movement or segment of the work intended for performance but will only be allowed a maximum of five to six minutes to perform at the competition.
 Contestants should make necessary cuts to fit the allotted time.
 Judges may lower the scores of contestants who go over this allotted time.
 There will be a piano available for accompanists, but contestants must provide their own accompanist.
-Any contestant may choose to perform unaccompanied; however, harp entries, piano entries, and guitar entries MUST play unaccompanied.
+Any contestant may choose to perform unaccompanied; however, piano entries MUST play unaccompanied.
+Harp and guitar entries may perform with an accompanist if the contestant provides his/her own amplification system so they can be heard above the accompanist.
 There is no memorization requirement.

 Contestants may contact the Utah Philharmonic Orchestra by email at email@example.com or 1-888-239-6237.